mmntm/weblate-mcp/README.md

 # Weblate MCP Server

-A [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server for intelligent translation migration between Weblate projects.
-This server enables contextual translation migration with smart matching and format transformation capabilities.
+A [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server that provides seamless integration with Weblate translation management platform.
+This server enables AI assistants to interact directly with your Weblate instance for comprehensive translation management.

 ## 🌟 Features

-- **🔄 Intelligent Translation Migration**: Find and migrate translations between projects with context-aware matching
-- **🔧 Format Transformation**: Automatically convert between gettext (`%s`) and ICU message format (`{placeholder}`)
-- **🔍 Contextual Search**: Search for translations by content across projects
-- **🔑 Key-Based Discovery**: Search and find translations by key patterns, not just content
+- **🔧 Complete Weblate API Access**: Full integration with Weblate's REST API
+- **🤖 AI-Powered Workflow**: Natural language interaction with your translation projects
-- **📊 Project Management**: List projects, components, and languages
+- **📊 Project Management**: Create, list, and manage translation projects
+- **🔍 Component Operations**: Handle translation components and configurations
-- **✏️ Translation Updates**: Write and approve translations programmatically
+- **✏️ Translation Management**: Update, search, and manage translations
+- **🌐 Language Support**: Work with all supported languages in your Weblate instance
 - **🚀 Multiple Transports**: HTTP/SSE, Streamable HTTP, and STDIO support
 - **🛡️ Type Safety**: Full TypeScript implementation with comprehensive error handling

-## 🎯 Use Case
+## 🎯 What is This?

-Perfect for migrating from legacy projects (e.g., PHP with gettext format like `#g_loc_form_submit_btn`) to modern projects (e.g., React with ICU format like `forms.changeLocation.submit`).

-### 🔑 Key-Based Translation Discovery

-**The Problem**: You know a translation key exists in your project, but you don't know its exact location or content.
-Traditional search by content fails when you only have the key.

-**The Solution**: Our new key-based search functionality lets you:
-- **Find by Key**: `searchTranslationsByKey("user.profile")` finds all translations with keys containing "user.profile"
-- **Discover All Translations**: `findTranslationsForKey("common.submit")` shows this key across all components and languages
+This MCP server acts as a bridge between AI assistants (like Claude Desktop) and your Weblate translation management platform.
+Instead of manually navigating the Weblate web interface, you can use natural language to:

-- **Browse Keys**: `listTranslationKeys()` shows all available keys in a project
+- **"List all projects in my Weblate instance"**
-- **Pattern Matching**: `searchTranslationKeys("button")` finds all button-related keys

-### 🔄 Intelligent Migration Workflow

-Instead of manually finding and copying translations, you can say:
-> "Migrate the Submit button translation from legacy-app to new-app"

-The server will:
-1. 🔍 Search for "Submit" in the legacy project (by content OR key)
-2. 🎯 Find the best matching translation using intelligent algorithms
-3. 🔄 Transform the format if needed (`%s` → `{placeholder}`)
-4. ✍️ Write it to the specified key in the new project
+- **"Show me the French translations for the frontend component"**
+- **"Update the welcome message translation"**
+- **"Create a new translation project"**

 ## 🚀 Quick Start